Did the CDC just admit that the PCR test cannot differentiate between COVID-19 and influenza?

 It also doesn’t help that some mainstream media misunderstood what the CDC is saying.

 Yahoo!
-News, for example, claimed “CDC urges labs to use COVID tests that can differentiate from flu“, which unfortunately suggests that the current RT-PCR test cannot different between SARS-CoV-2 and influenza viruses.
+News, for example, claimed “CDC urges labs to use COVID tests that can differentiate from flu“, which unfortunately suggests that the current RT-PCR test cannot differentiate between SARS-CoV-2 and influenza viruses.

 Truth : PCR Test Can Differentiate COVID-19 vs. Influenza